 Where to start when paying off your credit cards

-If you are watching your credit card costs mount up and aren’t sure where to start, the first thing you need to do is to get to grips with exactly how much you owe and to which card providers.
+If your credit card bills are mounting up and you aren’t sure how to take control of your debts, the first thing you need to do is to get to grips with exactly how much you owe and to which card providers.

 One of the key things that will determine the next move you make is the interest rates you’re paying.
 If, for example, you’re being charged a particularly high interest rate on one of your cards, it’s generally a good idea to start paying off that one first, even if you have a smaller balance on this card than some of the others.
 While it can feel counterintuitive to pay off a card that you owe less on first, if you don’t address those with the biggest interest rates, the amount you owe could spiral out of your control.

 To give you an example, when looking at the table above, you might think the best card to start paying off is Card 1, which has the largest amount owed on it.
-However, as you’re currently paying a 0% introductory rate, the amount you owe is not going to change if you don’t pay it off.
+However, as you’re currently paying a 0% introductory rate, the amount you owe is not going to change until the introductory period ends.
 On Cards 2 and 3 however, interest is being charged and the amount you owe will gradually be creeping up.
-If no money is paid off, Card 2 will cost you £154 in interest alone this year, and Card 3 will cost you £259, so although it has the smallest amount owed, Card 3 should be your priority as it could have the biggest negative impact on your finances.
-Remember too, that if you don’t make at least the minimum repayment each month, you’ll also face other fees and charges on top of the interest you owe.
+If no money is paid off, Card 2 will cost you £154 in interest alone this year, whilst Card 3 will cost you £259, so although it has the smallest balance, paying off Card 3 should be your priority.
+Remember too, that if you don’t make at least the minimum repayment each month, you’ll face other fees and charges on top of the interest you owe.

 How does credit card interest work?